finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     PortfoliosApi apiInstance = new PortfoliosApi(defaultClient);
-    String effectiveAt = "effectiveAt_example"; // String | Optional.
-The effective date of the data OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | Optional.
-The AsAt date of the data String page = "page_example"; // String | Optional.
-The pagination token to continue listing portfolios.
-This value is returned from a previous call to ListPortfolios.
-If this is set, then the sortBy, filter, query, effectiveAt, and asAt fields must not have changed.
-Also, if set, a start  value cannot be set.
+    String effectiveAt = "effectiveAt_example"; // String | The effective datetime at which to list the portfolios.
+Defaults to the current LUSID              system datetime if not specified.
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to list the portfolios.
+Defaults to return the latest version              of each portfolio if not specified.
+    String page = "page_example"; // String | The pagination token to use to continue listing portfolios from a previous call to list portfolios.
+This  value is returned from the previous call.
+If a pagination token is provided the filter, effectiveAt  and asAt fields must not have changed since the original request.
+Also, if set, a start value cannot be provided.
-    List<String> sortBy = Arrays.asList(); // List<String> | Optional.
-Order the results by these fields.
-Use use the '-' sign to denote descending order e.g. -MyFieldName
-    Integer start = 56; // Integer | Optional.
-When paginating, skip this number of results Integer limit = 56; // Integer | Optional.
-When paginating, limit the number of returned results to this many.
+    Integer start = 56; // Integer | When paginating, skip this number of results.
+    Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
+Defaults to 65,535 if not specified.
-    String filter = "filter_example"; // String | Optional.
-Expression to filter the result set String query = "query_example"; // String | Optional.
-Expression specifying the criteria that the returned portfolios must meet
+    String filter = "filter_example"; // String | Expression to filter the result set.
+Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
+    String query = "query_example"; // String | Expression specifying the criteria that the returned portfolios must meet e.g. to see which              portfolios have holdings in the instruments with a Lusid Instrument Id (LUID) of 'LUID_PPA8HI6M' or a Figi of 'BBG000BLNNH6'              you would specify \"instrument.identifiers in (('LusidInstrumentId', 'LUID_PPA8HI6M'), ('Figi', 'BBG000BLNNH6'))\".
-    List<String> portfolioPropertyKeys = Arrays.asList(); // List<String> | Optional.
-Keys of the properties to be decorated on to the portfolio
+    List<String> portfolioPropertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Portfolio\" domain to decorate onto each portfolio.
+These take the format {domain}/{scope}/{code} e.g. \"Portfolio/Manager/Id\".
     try {
-      ResourceListOfPortfolio result = apiInstance.listPortfolios(effectiveAt, asAt, page, sortBy, start, limit, filter, query, portfolioPropertyKeys);
+      ResourceListOfPortfolio result = apiInstance.listPortfolios(effectiveAt, asAt, page, start, limit, filter, query, portfolioPropertyKeys);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PortfoliosApi#listPortfolios");